in-toto/in-toto-golang/README.md

 with in-toto build chain attestation.

 The integration effort required support for CA based validation of functionaries.
-In-toto currently requires the corresponding public key for each key used in the process.
-This process does not fit within most enterprise PKI policy.
+In-toto currently requires the corresponding public key for each private key used in the build attestation process.
+This schema does not fit within most enterprise PKI policy.
 Validation of signatures based on certificate constraints will allow end-users to integrate in-toto with existing enterprise PKI.

 ## Running the Demo